-A local propane supplier should be consulted, at the installation planning stage, in order to establish the availability of an adequate supply of gas.
+The local gas supplier should be consulted, at the installation planning stage, in order to establish the availability of an adequate supply of gas.
+An existing service pipe must NOT be used without prior consultation with the local gas supplier.